Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Ablation Study

-Another question worth exploring is: to what extent or level of image translations provide the most benefits.
-For translations, we use $tx$ (horizontal direction) and $ty$ (vertical direction) in the affine transformation to represent the degree of translation.
-Imagining that we have a source image $x_{src}$ and a tranlated image $x_{tgt}$, then we can formulate translation process with following affine transformation in homogeneous representation by mapping from points of $x_{src}$ to points of $x_{tgt}$ one by one:
+Another important aspect to explore is the extent to which image translations provide the most benefits.
+For these translations, we utilize $tx$ for the horizontal direction and $ty$ for the vertical direction in the affine transformation, representing the degree of translation.
+Consider a scenario where we have a source image $x_{src}$ and a translated image $x_{tgt}$.
+We can then formulate the translation process using the following affine transformation in homogeneous representation.
+This process involves mapping the $i_{th}$ pixel points from $x_{src}$ to $x_{tgt}$: